Building or renovating your home

 Extensions of time

-If you’re asked for an extension of time, make sure you review your contract, ask your builder to outline the reasons for the request and confirm the relevant clause in the contract.
+If you’re asked for an extension of time, make sure you review your contract, ask your builder to outline the reasons for the request and to confirm the relevant related clauses in your contract.

 Termination of the contract

 If you are thinking about terminating your contract, it’s important to understand your obligations, as well as your rights, to avoid potentially costly consequences.
-If you end your contract without having the right to do so, your builder could take you to court for damages and expenses, including loss of profit.
+If you terminate your contract, you may be liable to pay the builder damages and expenses including any loss of profit.

 A guide on price increases to home building work contracts